rachlllg/rachlllg.github.io/docs/_projects/2023-Bird_Song_Classifier_with_Machine_Learning.markdown

   </pre>
   <p>The results are still consistent with the findings from the previous two models so I will omit detailed discussion here.
 Notabily SVM was much faster to run than XGBoost and the training results are less overfitted with comparable validation accuracy.</p>
   <p class='mb-4'>For hypertuning the models, I again used GridSearchCV from sklearn.
 The hypertuning did not improve the performance of the models.</p>

+  <h5 class='mb-4'><strong>NOTE: I ALREADY RAN BELOW LISTED MODELS ON A DIFFERENT (SIMILAR) DATASET, BUT THE LANGUAGE FOR THE WEBSITE IS NOT FINALIZED, SO PLEASE STAY TUNED AS I CONTINUE TO FINALIZED THIS EVERY WEEK!</strong></h5>

   <!-- D1.
 Logistic Regression -->
   <h5 class='mb-3'><strong>D1.
 Logistic Regression</strong></h5>
   <p></p>

-  <h5 class='mb-4'><strong>NOTE: I ALREADY RAN BELOW LISTED MODELS ON A DIFFERENT (SIMILAR) DATASET, BUT THE LANGUAGE FOR THE WEBSITE IS NOT FINALIZED, SO PLEASE STAY TUNED AS I CONTINUE TO FINALIZED THIS EVERYDAY!</strong></h5>
   <!-- E1.
 Feed Forward Neural Network (FFNN) -->
   <h5 class='mb-3'><strong>E1.
 Feed Forward Neural Network (FFNN)</strong></h5>
   <p></p>